Align Your Goals With Your Vision to Boost Your Team Performance

 Share This Post:

-In our book we give an example of an accounting department that thought their purpose was to collect and financial information.
+In our book, we give an example of an accounting department that thought its purpose was to collect financial information.
 They were having difficulty getting the information they needed from other departments.
-In working on their vision, they realized that their purpose was to provide sound information to help leaders make good financial decisions, and they identified values of responsiveness, accuracy and dependability.
-As a result, they set very different goals, their relationships improved immeasurably and they became much more effective.
+In working on their vision, they realized that their purpose was to provide sound information to help leaders make good financial decisions, and they identified values of responsiveness, accuracy, and dependability.
+As a result, they set very different goals, their relationships improved immeasurably, and they became much more effective.

 When goals are not connected to a clear purpose and values, people often work at cross-purposes with each other, not “rowing in the same direction.”

 When you see a clear line of sight between your goals and where you are going, it’s easier to stay motivated.
-You see why they are important and it helps answer the question “What’s next” once they are achieved.
+You see why they are important, and it helps answer the question, “What’s next?” once the goals are achieved.

 3 Tips to Align Goals With Your Vision